neglux/react-project-template/README.md

 - **Ecosystem and Community:** TypeScript has a large and active community, with extensive libraries and frameworks built specifically for TypeScript development.

 > **Note:** `Avoid Any Type` Minimize the usage of the `any` type whenever possible.
 Instead, strive to define specific types or leverage TypeScript's built-in types and interfaces.

-## Communication with Leads

-In our development team, we have designated leads who provide guidance and support in different areas.
-Effective communication with these leads is crucial for seamless collaboration and successful project execution.
-Here are some key points to keep in mind:

-> **Direct Messaging:** Reach out to the leads via Discord for quick questions or clarifications.

-### Tech Lead

-The Tech Lead is responsible for overseeing the technical aspects of the project.
-When communicating with the Tech Lead, consider the following:

-- Seek clarification and guidance on technical requirements and implementation details.
-- Discuss architectural decisions and design considerations.
-- Raise technical challenges or issues you encounter during development.
-- Share progress updates, especially when working on complex features or significant changes.
-- Collaborate with the Tech Lead to identify and implement best practices and coding standards.

-### Frontend Lead

-The Frontend Lead focuses on frontend development and user interface design.
-When interacting with the Frontend Lead, consider the following:

-- Discuss frontend-related requirements and design specifications.
-- Seek guidance on frontend frameworks, libraries, or UI/UX considerations.
-- Collaborate on frontend architecture and component design.
-- Share frontend implementation progress and seek feedback.
-- Discuss browser compatibility and responsive design considerations.

-### Backend Lead

-The Backend Lead is responsible for backend development and infrastructure.
-When communicating with the Backend Lead, consider the following:

-- Discuss backend requirements and API specifications.
-- Seek guidance on backend technologies, frameworks, or database design.
-- Collaborate on backend architecture, data modeling, and system integrations.
-- Share backend implementation progress and seek feedback.
-- Discuss performance optimization and scalability considerations.

 ## Meeting Guidelines